JusticeGtrrz/FinalProject-DigitalSystems/Webpage Design Tutorial.md

 ### Now we will create our CSS file and place it in the same folder as our website
 #### For our CSS StyleSheet we will work in a top down fashion as it comes to the classes of our HTML and I will order the properties in alphabetical order for ease of understanding.
+(All values will be for the tutorial webpage that will be displayed, however any of the properties or values for properties can be changed or re-arranged at your leisure.)
 1. For our first step we will create a overall style that will affect the entire webpage using the class '*'.
     - Create your first four properties Box-sizing, Font-family, margin and padding with-in the * class.
+In order to set your properties you must type them like the following code``` Property: Value; ```
-        - For the box-size I will use the value border-box
+        - For the box-size I will use the value border-box as follows ``` box-size: border-box; ```
-        - For the Font-family I will use the family 'Lucida Sans', 'Lucida Sans Regular', 'Lucida Grande', 'Lucida Sans Unicode', Geneva, Verdana, sans-serif.
+        - For the Font-family I will set the value of 'Lucida Sans', 'Lucida Sans Regular', 'Lucida Grande', 'Lucida Sans Unicode', Geneva, Verdana, sans-serif.
         - For the margin I will set a value of 0.
         - For the padding I will set a value of 0.